 Gain requisite counselling skills to help clients engage in self-care and nurture healthy interpersonal relationships

-Professional counsellors assist people in working towards living a resourceful, successful and self-fulfilling life.
-This professional counselling therapist diploma program is designed to provide graduates with the requisite counselling theory and skills to assist people in addressing and solving real-life problems, coping with life crisis’s, addressing inner conflict, developing personal insights, engaging in self-care, and nurturing healthy interpersonal relationships, all in the context of working as part of and within an interdisciplinary healthcare service.
+The Professional Counsellor Program provides students with the requisite counselling theory and skills required to support clients in addressing and solving real-life problems, coping with life’s crises, addressing inner conflict, developing personal insights, engaging in self-care, and nurturing healthy interpersonal relationships, all in the context of working as part of and within an interdisciplinary healthcare service.

-Program graduates will be able to work in Employee & Family Assistance Programs, private practice, health and wellness clinics, educational institutions, treatment centres, government and not-for-profits organizations, and human resource departments.
+Graduates of this program will be qualified to work in Employee & Family Assistance Programs, private practices, health and wellness clinics, educational institutions, treatment centres, government and not-for-profit organizations, and human resource departments.